j-jiafei/todoq/README.md

 ### Add a new task

-    todoq add task_name priority
+    todoq add task_name [priority]

-Add a task into the current queue.
-If the last including-no-space string is a number, it will be used as priority.
-Priority can be any unsigned int, so you can set any large or crazy number as you want.
-A priority is forced to given, and should be different from that of any other task.
+Add a task into the current queue with the specified priority.

 Example #1